vincent40416/vincent40416.github.io/_pages/about.md

 Talks & Sharing
 ======
+* A Cross-view Hierarchical Graph Learning with Hypernetwork for Skill Demand-Supply Forecasting (2024 AAAI)
 * Knowledge Graph-Driven System for Matching Courses to Careers in Talent Development (2023)
-* A Cross-view Hierarchical Graph Learning with Hypernetwork for Skill Demand-Supply Forecasting (2023)
 * An Overview of Prompting (2023)

 Projects {#projects}